guylyons/guy-hugo/content/posts/2019/vim-it-all.md

 editor very efficient, and avoids a lot of the RSI associated with the default keybindings configured in Emacs.

-Here are some extensions and plugins I use to include Vim everywhere on my machine:
+Here are some extensions and plugins I use to include Vim keybindings on my machine:

 ## Web Browser